truenas/middleware/docs/userguide/freenas_cli.rst

 * `ZFS prefetch algorithm can cause performance drawbacks <http://southbrain.com/south/2008/04/the-nightmare-comes-slowly-zfs.html>`_

-FreeNAS® provides two command line scripts which an be manually run from Shell:
+FreeNAS® provides two command line scripts which an be manually run from the command line:

 * :command:`arc_summary.py`: provides a summary of the statistics